-- Identify hazards in your room heavy objects on high shelves, tall bookcases or cabinets, and heavy items hanging above your bed are all items which can fall on you during an earthquake.
+- 1. Identify hazards in your room heavy objects on high shelves, tall bookcases or cabinets, and heavy items hanging above your bed are all items which can fall on you during an earthquake.
 Note other danger spots such as windows and unsecured furniture. - 2.
-Move objects from above your desk and where you sleep.
+Move objects that could fall and injure you from above your desk and where you sleep.
 They could fall on you during an earthquake. - 3.
-Know the emergency routes from your room and hall. - 4.
+Know emergency routes from your room & hall. - 4.
 Know where the fire extinguishers are located. - 5.
 Know if you have any physically-impaired neighbors so you can help them in an earthquake. - 6.
 Keep a battery-powered radio and flashlight handy. - 7.
 Learn first aid and CPR.